smaranjitghose/DeepPixel/README.md

-## Skills:
+## Skills Required:
 - Python(Mandatory)
+- Git(Mandatorty)
+- Linux Command Line(Mandatory)
-- Basic Knowledge of Deep Learning (Mandatory)
+- Basic Knowledge of Deep Learning and Computer Vision (Mandatory)
-- TensorFlow 2.0 ( PyTorch/Keras is also welcomed)
+- TensorFlow 2.0/PyTorch/Keras/fast.ai (any one is suggested)
+- OpenCV(Required)
-- Flask
+- Flask (Preferrable)
 - HTML,CSS,JavaScript(Preferrable)
-- Git
 - TensorFlow.js
 - TensorFlowLite
-- OpenCV
+- Dart + Flutter

 **And above all the willingness to learn and contribute!**